 1.1 Chemistry Academic Office, Director of Graduate Studies (DGS), and Graduate Admissions and Standards Committees.
 The Academic Office (Chemistry 021) is the focal point of most administrative functions associated with the undergraduate and graduate programs in chemistry.
 The graduate program is under the supervision of a faculty member, who is appointed as the Director of Graduate Studies (DGS).
-The Chemistry Graduate Program Coordinator is a staff member who has an office within the Academic Office and this individual is available for advice and help with all aspects of the graduate program.
+Chemistry's Graduate Program Coordinator is a staff member who has an office within the Academic Office.
+This individual is available for advice and help with all aspects of the graduate program.
 Their office serves as the Graduate Office (Chemistry 021F).
-They can also provide information and direction in seeking assistance for a variety of other matters.